 Simply enter your limit order, wait five minutes, and if you don't get done, cancel your order and increase your bid by 10 cents with a second order.

-This is a bet that Amgen (AMGN) will not fall below \$200 by the April 15 option expiration day in seven months.
+This is a bet that Amgen (AMGN) will not fall below \$200 by the July 15 options expiration day in 19 trading days.

 Here are the specific trades you need to enter this position: